 In the event that claims are administered at the home of a telecommuting adjuster, the location shall be considered as a separate adjusting location for reporting and audit purposes unless the telecommuting adjuster reports to a California location of the administrator no less than weekly.

-(b) Administrative Director.
-The Administrative Director of the Division of Workers' Compensation within the Department of Industrial Relations.

-(c) Administrative Agency.
+Administrative Agency.
 The person or firm that performs the day-to-day claims administration functions of a workers' compensation self insurance program.
 The administrative agency may be:

 (1) An independent contractor possessing a certificate to administer and designated by a self-insurer to be the administrative agency for all or a portion of its claims; or